Last updated on November 19, 2025

 • Potential Appraisal Challenges: The involvement of the seller in covering the closing costs can pose potential appraisal difficulties.
 This is because the appraiser must take into account the higher listing price, potentially resulting in an adjustment to the assessed value of the home.
 Such adjustments could complicate matters if the appraised value ends up being less than the initially agreed-upon sale price.

-When it comes to the disadvantages of a seller paying closing costs in real estate transactions, navigating the complex landscape of New York City’s property market can be particularly challenging.
-However, in such circumstances, a skilled New York City real estate lawyer can be your invaluable guide, helping you make informed decisions and avoid potential pitfalls seamlessly.
-Contact Sishodia PLLC today to schedule a consultation.
+When it comes to the disadvantages of a seller paying closing costs in real estate transactions, the landscape of New York City’s property market can be particularly challenging.
+However, in such circumstances, a skilled New York City real estate lawyer can be an invaluable guide, helping you make informed decisions and avoid potential pitfalls seamlessly.
+Contact Sishodia PLLC today to schedule a consultation

 Closing Costs Paid By the Buyer in New York